-When you look up a company’s beta on Bloomberg the default number you see is levered, and it reflects the debt of that company.
-Since each company’s capital structure is different, an analyst will often want to look at how “risky” the assets of a company are, regardless of what percentage of debt or equity funding it has.
+When you look up a company’s beta on Bloomberg, the default number you see is levered, reflecting the debt of that company.
+Since each company’s capital structure is different, an analyst will often want to look at how “risky” the company’s assets are, regardless of what percentage of debt or equity funding it has.

 How do you Calculate Unlevered Beta / Asset Beta?

 To determine the risk of a company without debt, we need to un-lever the beta (i.e., remove the debt impact).

 To do this, look up the beta for a group of comparable companies within the same industry, un-lever each one, take the median of the set, and then re-lever it based on your company’s capital structure.